-Your final grade in this course will be determined from your performance on two exams, the internal audit project, case, the topical presentation, and participation.
+Your final grade in this course will be determined from your performance on two exams, the internal audit project, a case, the topical presentation, and participation.
 Your grade will be determined as follows:

 Points

 Exams 300

-Written Case 70
+Written Case 40

-Internal Audit Project Report 100
+Internal Audit Project Report

-Signature/Non-disclosure agreement 10
+Signature/Non-disclosure agreement

-Peer Evaluation (due with IA Project) 10
+Peer Evaluation (due with IA Project)

-Team Topical Presentation (April - in class) 25
+Current Topic Team Presentation (April - in class)

-Participation/Professionalism 25
+Participation/Professionalism

-Total 540
+Total 510

-Grades of 90, 80, 70 and 60% of the above 540 points will guarantee grades of A, B, C, and D, respectively.
+Grades of 90, 80, 70 and 60% of the above 510 points will guarantee grades of A, B, C, and D, respectively.